List of Hollyoaks characters introduced in 2016: Marnie Nightingale

-Marnie arrives in Hollyoaks revealing that she has been working with her son, James, with the inadvertent help of Cindy Savage (Stephanie Waring), to drain her ex-husband, Mac, of his finances as he was awarded everything by the courts when they divorced.
+Marnie arrives in Hollyoaks revealing that she has been working with her son, James, with the inadvertent help of Cindy, to drain her ex-husband, Mac, of his finances as he was awarded everything by the courts when they divorced.
 She threatens to take away their daughter, Ellie, if he does not comply.
 Mac then gives her a large amount of money to keep her away from Ellie.
 Before she and James leave Hollyoaks, her other son, Nathan, accidentally reveals to her that Alfie is the biological son of Mac and Cindy.
 Marnie is furious and goes to The Dog in the Pond public house where she reveals to everybody that Alfie is Mac and Cindy's son.
 Marnie then attempts to persuade Diane Hutchinson (Alex Fletcher) and Tony Hutchinson (Nick Pickard) to sell The Hutch to her in an attempt to get closer to her children.
 However, their several attempts fail.
 Marnie, with the help of James, steal Diane's laptop to see whether if the restaurant is close to bankruptcy.
 It is then revealed that the restaurant could be bankrupt by Easter, so she and James then return to the restaurant in a bid to persuade Diane and Tony into selling the restaurant.
 However, Diane's nephew Scott Drinkwell (Ross Adams) catches them with the laptop as they return it.
 Marnie later learns that Tony earned money from betting with Darren Osborne (Ashley Taylor Dawson).
 She later informs Diane of this, leaving her upset.
 Marnie later helps Ellie open up a beauty parlour.
 At first, Ellie's beauty parlour is unsuccessful.
 However, when Ellie helps Freddie Roscoe (Charlie Clapham) and Tegan Lomax (Jessica Ellis) raise money for charity, her business starts to become a success.